Laura Mulvey: Film theory

-To account for the fascination of Hollywood cinema, Mulvey employs the concept of scopophilia.
+To account for the fascinations of Hollywood cinema, Mulvey employs the concept of scopophilia.
 This concept was first introduced by Sigmund Freud in Three Essays on the Theory of Sexuality (1905) and it refers to the pleasure gained from looking as well as to the pleasure gained from being looked at, two fundamental human drives in Freud’s view.
 Sexual in origin, the concept of scopophilia has voyeuristic, exhibitionistic and narcissistic overtones and it is what keeps the male audience’s attention on the screen.
 According to Anneke Smelik, Professor of the Department of Modern Languages and Cultures at Radboud University, classic cinema encourages the deep desire to look through the incorporation of structures of voyeurism and narcissism into the narrative and image of the film.
 As regards the narcissistic overtone of scopophilia, narcissistic visual pleasure can arise from self-identification with the image.
 In Mulvey’s view, male spectators project their look, and thus themselves, onto the male protagonists.
 In this manner, male spectators come to indirectly possess the woman on screen as well.
 Furthermore, Mulvey explores the concept of scopophilia in relation to two axes: one of activity and one of passivity.
 This "binary opposition is gendered."
 The male characters are seen as active and powerful: they are endowed with agentivity and the narrative unfolds around them.
 On the other hand, females are presented as passive and powerless: they are objects of desire that exist solely for male pleasure, and thus females are placed in an exhibitionist role.
 This perspective is further perpetuated in unconscious patriarchal society.

 Furthermore, as regards the fetishistic mode of the male gaze as suggested by Mulvey, this is one way in which the threat of castration is solved.
 According to Mulvey, the paradox of the image of ‘woman’ is that although they stand for attraction and seduction, they also stand for the lack of the phallus, which results in castration anxiety.
 As previously stated, the fear of castration is solved through fetishism, but also through the narrative structure.
 To alleviate said fear on the level of narrative, the female character must be found guilty.
 To exemplify this kind of narrative plot, Mulvey analyzes the works of Alfred Hitchcock and Josef von Sternberg, such as Vertigo (1958) and Morocco (1930), respectively.
 This tension is resolved through the death of the female character (as in Vertigo) or through her marriage with the male protagonist (as in Hitchcock’s Marnie, 1964).
 Through fetishization of the female form, attention to the female "lack" is diverted, and thus, renders women a safe object of pure beauty, not a threatening object.